 Each Gazebo teacher brings unique expertise and talent to the group.
-This diversity is a living example of one of Esalen’s founding premises: The true appreciation of differences.
+This diversity is a living example of one of Esalen’s founding premises: the true appreciation of differences.

 Gazebo teachers are dedicated to honest, clear communication and empowered choices in any situation.
 Teachers and interns are continually working on their own growth process, mirrored by the children, in which they learn about themselves as people and professionals.
 This self-reflection is an important part of our work at the school in order for us to be effective guides for the developing children.

 Gazebo teachers are respectful, sensitive, and caring.
 They utilize the essential skills of humor, joy, and patience.
 They lovingly guide the children in their care and ensure a feeling of success and accomplishment, which are very important for a child during early stages of development.
 They are able to perceive the whole child and how his or her parts come together to generate an integrated being.

-January Handl, Gazebo Park School Head Teacher and Program Director
+Jessica Tamayo, Gazebo Park School Director

 Sofia, born a child of mischief and wonder, arrived at Gazebo as an intern and has ever since been merrily entwined and at home within the explorative space of the park.
 It was the goats who first captivated her, baa-ing to her deep childhood passion for nurturing animals and her dream to weave human development with animal stewardship.
 She earned a degree in Child Development and Psychology at Cal Poly San Luis Obispo, and expanded her learning at the University of Copenhagen.
 She has experience cultivating elementary school garden programs and specializes in behavioral therapy for children with Autism.
 Sofia brings to Gazebo a broad perspective of the child and a rooted appreciation for the natural world and all of its creatures as the true teacher.

 Haley Wong-Curtice, Gazebo Park School Teacher